How Do Bad O Rings Come About?

-The O-rings in your faucet sit in the cracks and crevices between parts in your faucet to keep water sealed in.
+The O rings sit in the cracks and crevices between parts in your faucet to keep water sealed in.
 Over time, they may wear and tear, and eventually begin to crack themselves.
-Water can then leak out of your faucet through those cracks.
+With a bad O ring, water can leak out of your faucet through those cracks.

 Using a towel or dry cloth, wipe down the counter and area around the faucet so that there's no water left on the surface.